 Scott Hoezee

 To his people; certainly not; but God may allow them; but as Paul also wrote to the Romans in Romans 8, God is also able to somehow bring good even out of bad circumstances; and in this case, Darrell, Peter wants to suggest that there is a refining process that may go on, you know.
 If you want to prove the validity that something is made out of gold, if you want to melt away any other metals that may be mixing in with the gold, so that you can end up with just pure gold at the end of the fiery refining process, well, then you apply the necessary heat; and then you know you’ve got the genuine article.
-That is kind like faith, Peter says.
+That is kind of like faith, Peter says.

 Darrell Delaney